-(Mark One)
+(Mark

-Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the fiscal year ended January 29, 2012

-OR

-Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

-For the transition period from \\\\\\ to \\\\ Commission file number 1-6395

-SEMTECH CORPORATION
+submit and post such files).
+Yes ⊠ No □

-(Exact name of registrant as specified in its chart

-Delaware (State or other jurisdiction of incorporation or organization) 95-2119684 (I.R.S.
-Employer Identification No.)

-200 Flynn Road, Camarillo, California, 93012-8790 (Address of principal executive offices, Zip Code)

-Registrant's telephone number, including area code: (805) 498-2111

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class

-Name of each exchange on which registered The NASDAQ Stock Market LLC

-Common Stock par value \$.01 per share The NASDA

-Securities registered pursuant to Section 12(g) of the Act:

-None (Title of Class)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes $\Box$ No $\boxtimes$

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$
+\times Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the fiscal year ended January 29, 2012 OR Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from Commission file number 1-6395 SEMTECH CORPORATION (Exact name of registrant as specified in its charter) Delaware 95-2119684 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 200 Flynn Road, Camarillo, California, 93012-8790 (Address of principal executive offices, Zip Code) Registrant's telephone number, including area code: (805) 498-2111 Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock par value \$.01 per share The NASDAO Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None (Title of Class) Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗆 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes 🗆 No 🗵 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to